 Disadvantages of Buying a Tract Home

-- Options – Tract home buyers will have limits on the choice of materials and fixtures.
-There is also generally no options to customize a floor plan.
+- Options – Tract home buyers will limit the choice of materials and fixtures.
+There are also generally no options to customize a floor plan.

 - Smaller House Lots – Developments of tract homes tend to have smaller yards.

 - Selling – If you have to sell your home while the development is still under construction, it can be challenging to compete price-wise with the new homes still being sold by the builder.
 When you look at your timeframe, keep in mind how long you plan to stay in the house.